-- E. Provides continuing professional development for food service director and employees. - F. Provides calorie, saturated fat, and sodium content of meals, as well as nutrition education for students, parents, and staff, through website and in school cafeterias. - G. Is encouraged to offer nutrient-rich fresh fruit and/or vegetables, whole grains, and other minimally processed foods daily.
+- E. Provides continuing professional development for food service director and employees, to meet training requirements of the USDA Professional Standards for School Nutrition Standards. - F. Provides calorie, saturated fat, and sodium content of meals, as well as nutrition education for students, parents, and staff, through website and in school cafeterias. - G. Is encouraged to offer nutrient-rich fresh fruit and/or vegetables, whole grains, and other minimally processed foods daily.

-- H. Provides access to clean, free drinking water for students during the school day. - I. Provides student access to hand washing or hand sanitizing prior to meals and snacks. - J. Operates the USDA Breakfast Program in all schools, informing families of the program availability and the link between a healthy breakfast and ability to learn.
-(Ap2: Healthy Breakfasts). - K. Encourages breakfast participation via methods such as bus arrival time or "grab and go." - L. Provides students with adequate time to eat meals (after sitting to eat: 20 minutes for lunch and 10 minutes for breakfast). - M. Schedules lunch between 10 a.m.
-1 p.m. and after recess to increase student nutrient intake and reduce food waste. - N. Utilizes a closed campus in order to encourage healthy eating.
-Evaluate their open campus policy taking into consideration the food choices and other choices that students make when they are able to leave campus. - O. Discourages tutoring, club meetings, or activities during mealtimes unless lunch may be eaten during such activities. - P. Uses no food/beverages as a reward unless healthy choices are allowed by student's Individualized Education Plan (IEP); does not withhold food/beverages as a punishment (Ap3: Alternatives to Food as Rewards). - Q. Discourages sharing of food/beverages due to concerns about allergies and diet restrictions. - R. Obtains student feedback about menu items through taste testing, surveys, or other means. - S. Encourages lunches from home meet guidelines for Nutritious Lunches from Home (Ap 4). - T. Applies Smart Snack Nutrition Standards (SSNS Ap 5) to food brought into the cafeteria from outside food vendors.
+- H. Provides access to clean, free drinking water for students during the school day.
+Several drinking faucets are available throughout the school. - I. Provides student access to hand washing or hand sanitizing prior to meals and snacks. - J. Operates the USDA Breakfast Program in all schools, informing families of the program availability and the link between a healthy breakfast and ability to learn.
+(Ap2: Healthy Breakfasts). - K. Encourages breakfast participation via methods such as bus arrival time or "grab and go." - L. Provides students with adequate time to eat meals (after sitting to eat: 20 minutes for lunch and 10 minutes for breakfast). - M. Schedules lunch between 10 a.m. -1 p.m. and after recess to increase student nutrient intake and reduce food waste. - N. Utilizes a closed campus in order to encourage healthy eating.
+Evaluate their open campus policy taking into consideration the food choices and other choices that students make when they are able to leave campus. - O. Discourages tutoring, club meetings, or activities during mealtimes unless lunch may be eaten during such activities. - P. Uses no food/beverages as a reward unless healthy choices are allowed by student's Individualized Education Plan (IEP); does not withhold food/beverages as a punishment (Ap3: Alternatives to Food as Rewards). - Q. School administration are encouraged to limit the sale of beverages with caffeine to students during the school day. - R. Discourages sharing of food/beverages due to concerns about allergies and diet restrictions. - S. Obtains student feedback about menu items through taste testing, surveys, or other means. - T. Encourages lunches from home meet guidelines for Nutritious Lunches from Home (Ap 4). - U. Applies Smart Snack Nutrition Standards (SSNS Ap 5) to food brought into the cafeteria from outside food vendors.